dtmo/bookshop/docs/design/book_shop_domain_model.md

 An _Account_ holds details of _Payment Cards_ and _Order_ histories.
 At some
-future point there may be support for accounts to which multiple users have access, or conversely support for users to have multiple accounts, so _Account_ is represented as a separate entity to a user.
+future point there may be support for accounts to which multiple users have access, or conversely support for users to have multiple accounts, so _Account_ is represented as a separate entity to a customer.

-## User
+## Customer

-A _User_ represents an actual person who us able to authenticate with the system and interact with it.
+A _customer_ represents an actual person who us able to authenticate with the system and interact with it.
 They have a name, which is not necessarily unique, and an associated _Account_.